 Enjoy the beautiful and unique scenery of Kurobe Gorge (黒部峡谷) on the fun and exciting Torokko Train.
 You don’t want to miss this nature’s wonder in Japan!

 While we were planning our itinerary for our 1 week trip in Japan, the goal was to spend 2 nights in each hotel throughout the trip.
-The reason for this is because traveling with our young children, we knew it might take a toll on them physically if we had to check in and out of a different hotel everyday.
-At least by spending 2 nights in each location, it gives them a break and Mr. JOC doesn’t have lug around our suitcases everyday.
+The reason for this is because traveling with our young children, we knew it might take a toll on them physically if we had to check-in and out of a different hotel every day.
+At least by spending 2 nights in each location, it gives them a break and Mr. JOC doesn’t have lug around our suitcases every day.

-For our summer trip this year, we had our mind set on Kanazawa (金沢) and Takayama (高山) as 2 places we wanted to visit for sure, but we weren’t sure where else we wanted to visit and explore.
+For our summer trip this year, we had our minds set on Kanazawa (金沢) and Takayama (高山) as 2 places we wanted to visit for sure, but we weren’t sure where else we wanted to visit and explore.
 We debated between visiting Noto Peninsula (能登半島) north of Kanazawa, or explore the Kurobe Gorge and snow corridor (雪の大谷) of Mt.
 Tateyama in the region.
 We thought our children would have fun riding on the Torokko train (トロッコ電車), so Kurobe Gorge here we come!